benclifford/parslfest-2021-monitoring/NOTES.md

 * note that I'm talking about the `master` version of parsl - so what will become the next parsl release.

-* things i can mention in passing / of note / new features - retry "fuel" for tries (is that merged?)

-* checkpointing: what does the hashsum mean? especially:
-- how does it correlate tasks across runs - putting all stuff into one db means we can do stuff like that. and `hashsum` is the way to do it at task level
-- but - the hashsum can't be known until all of the inputs are ready - so a task can exist that will eventually get a hash sum but if it still has incomplete dependencies, then the hashsum will not be populated yet.
-This can be a bit confusing if the dependencies are being used for ordering of effectful/external computations, rather than for calculating parameters, and maybe its something we should look at in future: you know in your head that two tasks are the same, but parsl doesn't yet.
-- emphasise how task_ids don't align across runs - even though for some particular workflow patterns that might be the case.

 ## Initialising parsl